covscript/covscript/docs/SDK.md

 A script function/lambda registered in the function store keeps that arena alive via `function::m_unit`, so it remains callable after recompilation — *provided its context is still alive* (§1).
-This is the one pinning mechanism that survives, because it concerns the arena rather than the context.
+This is the one surviving keep-alive mechanism, because it concerns the arena rather than the context.

 ### 6. Runtime diagnostics (`COVSCRIPT_DEBUG`)